Integralist/integralist.co.uk/content/page/resume.md

 The journey has only just begun!

+I was a former customer of Fastly, and had become well known for publishing probably the longest known article on the subject of Varnish, VCL and Fastly's implementation.

+I joined Fastly to work within its new (at the time) Developer Relations team helping to manage and support their current set of API clients (inc. orchestration tools such as Terraform and Fastly's own Terraform provider).

 ### BuzzFeed (June 2016 - October 2020)

 I joined as a Senior Software Engineer as part of a new 'core' UK dev team.
 We were tasked with decommissioning a 10yr+ legacy Perl monolithic application stack over to various Python and Go services.